 1750 Wharf Road

 Everyone’s special occasion restaurant, this unique destination is perched on a lush hillside above Soquel Creek.
 Its multi-level rock and redwood dining rooms are decked with fairy lights and you arrive in a vintage cable car—a truly romantic experience!
 New executive chef Roger Gowen offers farm-fresh local produce, fresh herbs from a rooftop garden and many vegetarian options.
 Open M–F 5–8:45pm, Sa 4:30–9:45pm, Su 4:30–8:45pm.

 Located within the romantic L’Auberge Carmel, a visit to Aubergine feels a bit like a trip to Europe.
 But the food is the real draw here: executive chef Justin Cogley was named one of Food & Wine’s best new chefs of 2013 and it’s no wonder.
-He’s an eloquent and imaginative interpreter of fine seasonal ingredients and executive pastry chef Ron Mendoza delights with surprising and inventive desserts.
-Select from the four-course menu or the tasting menu, and let these two experts take over from there.
-Open daily 6-9:30pm.
+He’s an eloquent and imaginative interpreter of fine seasonal ingredients and executive pastry chef Ron Mendoza—who won the reader-selected 2015 EMB Best Pastry Chef Award— delights with surprising and inventive desserts.
+Open daily 6–9:30pm.

 Basil Seasonal Dining

 San Carlos Street between Ocean and Seventh avenues